 Situational Narcissism and Our Role

 Alongside spiritual bypassing sits situational narcissism, a phenomenon that develops when individuals are repeatedly placed in positions of admiration, authority, and exemption from ordinary challenge, describing a context-driven process in which sustained reverence, lack of feedback, and privileged access gradually distort self-perception.
-Over time, elevated status fosters a sense of exceptionality, undermining accountability and eroding boundaries.
+Over time, elevated status fosters a sense of exceptionality, undermining accountability and boundaries.

 Final Thoughts

-Again and again, spiritual or wellbeing language is used to protect power rather than question it.
-The result is not just individual harm, but systems that quietly enable it.
 If we are serious about healing, we must move away from guru culture and toward clear boundaries, transparency, and accountability.
 Perhaps the real work is not about deciding who deserves our admiration, but about building communities and cultures that do not require pedestals at all.
 At the risk of cliché, the light we are seeking is already within.